Contrasting Bogota Financial (BSBK) & The Competition

 |2.20

-Bogota Financial currently has a consensus price target of $11.00, indicating a potential upside of 8.91%.
-As a group, “Savings institutions, except federal” companies have a potential downside of 15.97%.
-Given Bogota Financial’s higher possible upside, research analysts clearly believe Bogota Financial is more favorable than its competitors.
+Bogota Financial presently has a consensus target price of $11.00, indicating a potential upside of 8.91%.
+As a group, “Savings institutions, except federal” companies have a potential downside of 14.83%.
+Given Bogota Financial’s higher possible upside, equities analysts plainly believe Bogota Financial is more favorable than its peers.

 Profitability